Shambu-K/Pomodoro-TImer/README.md

 * Click on the **Start** button to start the timer
 * Click on the **Reset** button to reset the timer

-**Note:** Start button should be pressed only in the beginning or after the timer has been reset, otherwise the program will glitch.
+**Note:** Start button should be pressed only in the beginning or after the timer has been reset, otherwise the program will glitch(need to fix this).

 P.S.
 I know the GUI looks terrible.
 I probably won't improve it, so feel free to make PRs.